8.1.1 DISCIPLINE AND PROCEDURES

 1. Verbal Communication

 The teacher will discuss inappropriate behavior with the student, encouraging the student to understand the consequences of the behavior and to explore more acceptable choices for future behavior.
-Teacher may call parents to discuss a student’s behavior.
+Teachers may call parents to discuss a student’s behavior.

 2. Written Communication